 - Fees must be recorded and assessed for each transaction.

-- ICOs, master nodes and staking need to be accounted for according to their tax specificity.
+- ICOs, masternodes, staking and other specificities are to be recorded according to their tax classification.

 A commercial enterprise must always record all business transactions in its accounts.
 This also includes trading in cryptocurrencies or issuing its own tokens for raising capital.
 However, these processes are often not carried out using state currency (Fiat), but "crypto-crypto", i.e. one cryptocurrency is exchanged for another.
 A Fiat currency is not used here.

 However, standard accounting programs require Fiat currency in order to be able to create a posting record.
 Thus, the accounting procedure works "Bitcoin 10,000 euros at bank 10,000 euros".
 However, a booking process such as "Bitcoin 1 at Ethereum 20" cannot be displayed in ordinary accounting software if a Bitcoin has been exchanged for 20 ethers.

 WINHELLER offers a service that is unique in Germany: semi-automated accounting for companies that balance crypto transactions.
 With the help of the "CoinAccountant" software, complicated processes involving thousands and thousands of transactions in cryptocurrencies can be automatically and legally processed in financial accounting.